dumkydewilde/consentcrawl/README.md

 - SFBX AppConsent
 - Non-specific / Custom (looks for general CSS selectors like "#acceptCookies" or ".cookie-accept")

+## Examples
+The examples folder shows examples to run ConsentCrawl:
+- as a Github Action
+- on Google Cloud Run with a simple FastAPI server that responds with the ConsentCrawl results on a POST request to a `/consentcrawl` endpoint.

 Are you missing a consent manager?
 Have a look at [the full list](consentcrawl/assets/consent_managers.yml) and feel free to open an issue or pull request!

 ## To Do